 Liam is a Deaf hearing aid user who is dyspraxic, autistic and has Obsessive Compulsive Disorder (OCD).
 He also identifies as asexual, an LGBTQ+ identity which means he experiences little to no sexual attraction.

-In November 2017, Liam delivered his first ever TEDx talk at the TEDxBrayfordPool event in Lincoln.
-How to control your labels, and when to let them define you currently has over 500 views on YouTube.
+In November 2017, Liam delivered his first ever TEDx talk at the TEDxBrayfordPool event in Lincoln, titled ‘How to control your labels, and when to let them define you‘.

 A former presenter for Lincoln’s first community radio station, Siren Radio, Liam also has a background in broadcast journalism and digital engagement.
 His time at the station saw him host breakfast programme The Morning Report as well as his own Saturday morning entertainment show, Brunchtime.

 Liam is available to hire and for commission for writing, broadcast, content creation and public speaking opportunities.
 Get in touch today to discuss rates and how he can work with you.

 Photo: Ant Belle | @antw0rld | @anttakesphotos | http://antworld.co/.